OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:22

-> As for me, I said in my alarm,
+> In my alarm, I said,
-> “I am cut off from Your eyes!”
+> “I am cut off from Your sight!”
-> Nevertheless You heard the sound of my pleadings
+> Yet You heard the sound of my pleadings
 > When I called to You for help.

 ---

 ## Psalm 31:23

-> Love the Lord, all His godly ones!
+> Love the Lord, all His faithful ones!
-> The Lord watches over the faithful
+> The Lord preserves the loyal
 > But fully repays the one who acts arrogantly.

 ## Psalm 31:24

-> Be strong and let your heart take courage,
+> Be strong and let your heart be courageous,
-> All you who wait for the Lord.
+> All you who hope in the Lord.